-- Continue monitoring FAR performance and practice while transitioning to maintenance of the pathway. - Utilizing evaluation and administrative data, monitor for pathway fidelity and need for course corrections. - Train newly hired or transferring CPS-FAR caseworkers as well as CPS investigation caseworkers needing to be cross-trained. - Work with the Alliance on development of the CPS In-Service Training that will cover both FAR and investigation pathways. - Continue site visits to CPS-FAR offices.
-These visits include meeting with CPS-FAR workers, supervisors and area administrators and provide opportunities to answer questions and provide practice direction. - Continue to gather feedback from caseworkers through site visits and surveys about the program's successes and challenges and how to improve training, policy, and support from the state and regional level. - Continue to evaluate the intakes assigned to CPS-FAR and identify any trends for CPS-FAR intakes that transfer to investigations or result in a removal.
-Assess regional variation in screening rates to CPS-FAR and investigations. - Organize key informant interviews for TriWest group.
-These will be completed in Wenatchee, Omak, Yakima, Everett, Bellingham, King Southeast and King Southwest. - Continue to work with TriWest Group to inform their evaluation.
+- Continue monitoring FAR performance and practice at monthly statewide CPS/Intake leads meetings. - Utilizing evaluation and administrative data, monitor for pathway fidelity and need for course corrections. - Train newly hired or transferring CPS-FAR caseworkers as well as cross-train CPS investigation caseworkers.

+- Continue work with the Alliance on development of the CPS in-service training to cover both FAR and investigation pathways. - Provide consultation as requested by the offices and regions for case specific issues as well as office or regional trends. - Continue to evaluate the intakes assigned to CPS-FAR and identify any trends for CPS-FAR intakes that transfer to investigations or result in a removal.
+Assess regional variation in screening rates to CPS-FAR and investigations. - Statewide intake review. - Continue to work with TriWest Group to inform their evaluation.